AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/conditions.md

 var secondCondition = filter.On(x => x.RareProperty).Exists();
 ```

-You can use these conditions in separate requests or join them into a single condition which is expained in the following section.
+You can use these conditions in separate requests or join them into a single condition which is explained in the following section.

 ## Joining multiple conditions